Derek Draper: Personal life

-Draper married television presenter Kate Garraway in 2005 in Camden, London.
-They have two children.
+Draper married television presenter Kate Garraway in 2005.
+They had two children together.

-COVID-19
+COVID-19 and death

-Draper was hospitalised in March 2020, suffering from COVID-19, and admitted to an intensive care unit.
-As of early June 2020 he remained in critical condition after ten weeks, and was in an induced coma.
+Draper was hospitalised with COVID-19 in March 2020, and was admitted to an intensive care unit.
+He was still in critical condition, in an induced coma, after two months.
 The following month, he had opened his eyes, but remained in hospital in a serious condition.
-As of March 2021 he remained in hospital, a year on from contracting the virus.
+He was still in hospital one year later.

-Draper returned home on a trial basis in April 2021, and in May 2021, his wife gave an update on her husband stating that he is devastated by COVID-19 and still immobile.
-In September 2021 his wife reported he was still receiving round-the-clock care and sleeping 20 hours a day.
-He received treatment in Mexico in February and March 2022, however Draper's wife has decided to keep details private.
-She revealed in April 2022 that Draper was struggling to speak: "he can understand, sometimes do odd words, but can't express himself."
-Draper still requires round-the-clock care as of April 2022.
+Draper returned home on a trial basis in April 2021; the following month, Garraway gave an update, saying that he was still devastated by COVID-19 and immobile.
+In September 2021, she reported that he was still receiving round-the-clock care and sleeping 20 hours a day.
+That month, she won a National Television Award for her ITV documentary Finding Derek, which chronicled his experiences with long COVID and the effects on their family.
+He received treatment in Mexico in February and March 2022.
+Garraway revealed in April 2022 that Draper was struggling to speak and that "he can understand, sometimes do odd words, but can't express himself".
+Draper required round-the-clock care.
+In December 2023, he suffered a cardiac arrest and was admitted to hospital again in what was called "very serious condition".

+Draper died on the night of 3 January 2024 at a north London hospital, from COVID-19 complications, at the age of 56, almost four years after he first contracted the disease.
+He was said to be one of the UK's longest-suffering COVID-19 patients.

+Draper's funeral took place at the Church of St Mary The Virgin in Primrose Hill on 2 February 2024.
+Among the attendees were former prime minister Tony Blair, Labour leader Keir Starmer, Elton John, Myleene Klass, Fiona Phillips, and former Good Morning Britain presenter Piers Morgan.
+The current Good Morning Britain stars were also in attendance including Ben Shephard, Susanna Reid, Richard Madeley, Robert Rinder, Sean Fletcher and Richard Arnold.